10 Ultra-Practical Tips To Stay Married To A Narcissist

 Getting Professional Help

-- Solo Therapy Sessions: Solo sessions can allow the therapist to reach out to you unfettered.
-You can communicate without the narcissist twisting your words, maybe even gaslighting the therapist into marking you as the main offender.
+• Solo Therapy Sessions: Solo sessions allow the therapist to reach out to you without the narcissist spouse interrupting or blocking you.
+The narcissist doesn’t get to twist your words, present you as the prime offender, or even gaslight the therapist.
 Solo sessions help you see who’s responsible for the broken parts in your relationship, teach you how to talk without being defensive, and set solid boundaries.

 How To Keep Your Self-Worth When With A Narcissist